-R_t is the amount of the relevant revenue category in year t, indicates the sensitivity of the given revenue to the size of the output gap.
-In accordance with the current sensitivity calculation for the tax system of the Czech Republic (Price et al., 2014, Mourre et al., 2014), used by both the European Commission and the Organization for Economic Co-operation and Development, the following sensitivity to the size of the output gap are applied: 1.00 for the value added tax and excise tax; 1.78 for the corporate income tax, 1.65 for the personal income tax, and 0.86 for the social and health insurance contributions.
+R_t is the amount of the relevant revenue category in year t, indicates the sensitivity of the given revenue to the position of the economy in the business cycle.
+In accordance with sensitivity calculation for the tax system of the Czech Republic (Price et al., 2014, Mourre et al., 2014), used by both the European Commission and the Organization for Economic Co-operation and Development, the following sensitivities to the position of the economy in the business cycle are applied: 1.00 for the value added tax and excise tax; 1.78 for the corporate income tax, 1.65 for the personal income tax, and 0.86 for the social and health insurance contributions.

-Y_t^/Y_t expresses the position of the economy in the business cycle in year t, which is also called the output gap.
-For the purpose of cyclical adjustment, the output gap is defined as the ratio of the potential product level (Y_t^) and the actual real economic performance (Y_t) , 5
+Y_t^/Y_t expresses the position of the economy in the business cycle in year t.
+For the purpose of cyclical adjustment, the position of the economy in the business cycle is defined as the ratio of the potential product level (Y_t^) and the actual real economic performance (Y_t) , 5